anttiluode/Takens-Gated-Deerskin/README.md

 # Takens-Gated Deerskin: Attention is a Phase Shift

+The papers about it are in lol folder. lol

 ![Takens](takens_gated_deerskin.png)

 This repository demonstrates a biological alternative to the Transformer "Attention" mechanism,